About The Klein Bottle

 Notes on Klein Bottle #8.
-This object takes 24 hours to print.
-Post-print processing takes an additional 30 hours.
-Some of that is actual work involving debur and then sanding its exterior surfaces.
+This object takes 24 hours to print. (per object) Post-print processing takes an additional 30 hours.
+Some of that is actual work involving de-burr and then sanding its exterior surfaces smooth.
 The rest of the time is consumed in an acetone vapor chamber.
 The acetone vapor melts the outer surfaces of the object and, when done properly, produces a smooth shiny exterior surface.
 I should also note that when the acetone vapor process is carried out improperly the object can be destroyed with its surfaces melted down too far.

 Above: Cad model of the subject in shaded view.
 Software: Rhino 3D V5

-Above 7 images are of the actual printed Klein Bottle
+Above 7 images are of the 3D printed Klein Bottle